Afjunior18/Grandmas-Chocolicious/README.md

 ## Grandma’s Chocolicious

 <p align =justify>
-    <strong>Grandma's Chocolicious<strong>, a website made with love for chocolate lovers!
-Explore a world of irresistible homemade chocolates, handcrafted with care and devotion <strong>by a passionate grandmother</strong>.
+    Grandma's Chocolicious, a website made with love for chocolate lovers!
+Explore a world of irresistible homemade chocolates, handcrafted with care and devotion by a passionate grandmother.
     Inspired by the deep love a grandmother holds for chocolates and the passion she pours into her craft, our website comes to life.
 </p>
 <p align =justify>
-    <strong>Target Audience</strong>
+    Target Audience
     This website is for all chocolate enthusiasts, especially those who adore homemade chocolates.
 It welcomes people of all ages who appreciate the art of chocolate-making and the joy of savoring delightful treats.
 </p>
 <p align =justify>
-    <strong>Project Goal</strong>
+    Project Goal
     In simple terms, my goal is to show my skills in using HTML and CSS to create a website that looks great on any device.
 The website will be a sweet and delightful place that reflects the passion of a grandmother for chocolates.
 </p>